matthewh26/CompNet/README.md

 as a baseline anyway.

 Would also be extremely beneficial to add in heuristics regarding the individual player, such as champion proficiency (so for example me if I am using it)
+However for testing, I can just play the highest 'rated' champ that is in my champ pool (of like 7 champs lol)

 End goal is to get Riot approval and create a functioning web application that I can use to get me to diamond ;)